Pete9008/IPMMotorSim/README.md

 # Compiling
 Qt Creator is required to compile this code.

 A version of the source code for the stm32-sine firmware must be placed in the stm32-sine subdirectory of this project.
 This will then be the used by the simulator to control the motor.
-The simulator has been tested with v5.17R-2 but other version may also work.
+The simulator has been tested with v5.17R-2 but other versions may also work.

 # Current Limitations
 The simulator uses a number of new parameters not yet found in most builds of stm32-sin.
 There is a replacement param_prj.h file in the project directory that will be used in place of the one in the subdirectory.
 It is up to the user to ensure that the parameters contained in this replacement file are appropriate for whichever version of the stn32-sine software is being used.